peter0749/aiComposer_multiple_instruments/README.md

 python music_generator.py mz.mid --n 800 --note_temp 0.6 --delta_temp 0.6 --vol_temp 0.4 --align 2 --finger_number 5 --init zero --bpm 100 --debug
 ```

 The generated midi file is named `mz.mid`.

 Under the same directory of `music_generator.py`

-Arguments:
+You can also try to generate different style of music with different model.

+All trained models are in the `release` tag.

+### Arguments

 ```